deciduously/music/post.md

 ##### Scales

 A [scale](https://en.wikipedia.org/wiki/Scale_(music)) is a series of notes (frequencies) defined in terms of successive intervals from a base note.
-The smallest of these intervals on a piano (and most of Western music) is called a [semitone](https://en.wikipedia.org/wiki/Semitone), also called a minor second.
-Here I'll refer to it as a "half" step.
-Take a look back at that piano diagram above - one semitone is the distance between an adjacacent white key and black key.
-A *whole* step, or a [major second](https://en.wikipedia.org/wiki/Major_second), is equal to two of these, or two adjacant white keys skipping a black key.
-For now these are teh only ones we'll need:
+The smallest of these intervals on a piano (and most of Western music) is called a [semitone](https://en.wikipedia.org/wiki/Semitone), also called a minor second or half step.
+Take a look back at that piano diagram above - one semitone is the distance between an adjacent white key and black key.
+A *whole* step, or a [major second](https://en.wikipedia.org/wiki/Major_second), is equal to two of semitones, or two adjacent white keys that pass over a black key.
+For now these are the only intervals we'll need:

 ```rust
 #[derive(Debug, Clone, Copy)]